 Making homemade ice cream and sorbet is so fun, and the results are delicious.
 Now that I have kids, they get super excited any time we are making ice cream (and who can blame them?).

-With summer just around the corner, these two books are a must-have for anyone who enjoys making their own ice cream at home.
-Pair one (or both!) with a self-defrosting ice cream scoop for a fun gift!
+Pair one (or both!) of these books with a self-defrosting ice cream scoop for a fun gift!

 In The Perfect Scoop, David Lebovitz has recipes for both custard-style and Philly-style ice creams, classic flavors and in some fun, unusual flavors.